Power considerations are often on your mind when towing a camper or trailer.

 DC to DC Chargers to Charge the Camper or Trailer

-While charging from the towing vehicle to the camper or trailer while driving works fine, it will usually only trickle charge the battery.
+While charging from the towing vehicle to the camper or trailer while driving works fine, it usually only trickle charges the battery.

-Also, it mostly works when driving unless planning to run your engine while immobile which isn’t the best idea.
+Also, it mostly works when driving, unless you’re planning to run your engine while immobile, which isn’t the best idea.

 Charge Faster and Be Ready for Dispersed Camping

-Once you’ve arrived at your destination, to boost your battery up to a satisfactory level, it’s beneficial to use a DC to DC charger for that purpose.
+Once you’ve arrived at your destination, it’s beneficial to use a DC to DC charger to boost your battery up to a satisfactory voltage level.

 However, you may have a camping spot that isn’t supported by hook-ups or be dry camping on BLM land.

-In which case, you’ll need to ensure your camper or trailer batteries are fully powered, and if not, charge them up pronto!
-This is where DC to DC chargers comes in.
+If so, ensure your camper or trailer batteries are fully charged.
+Otherwise, charge them up pronto!
+This is where DC to DC chargers come in.

 Using the Correct DC to DC Charger Type